 - They owe you money (this is a rare occasion, but it can happen)

-- You have already agreed on a payment plan for which you have been making the necessary payments, so no debt needs to be paid to them.
+- You have already agreed on a payment plan which you have been making the necessary payments for so there is no debt that needs to be paid to them.
 For example, if a court has agreed that you pay the debt in instalments and you have kept to them

 - You have been sent the statutory demand as an administrative error